-The quality of the artifacts on display at the Islamic Arts Museum, and its central location near other attractions such as the Perdana Botanical Garden and National Mosque makes it a place worth visiting no matter where you’re from.
+The quality of the artifacts on display at the Islamic Arts Museum, and its central location near other attractions such as the Perdana Botanical Garden and National Mosque makes it a place worth visiting no matter your background.

-A rich collection consisting of over 7,000 interesting artifacts from different parts of the Islamic world can be found here, ranging from jewelry and handwritten Qurans from Persia dating back as far as the 13th century, to household items belonging to the Ottoman empire and large-scale models of famous mosques worldwide.
+A rich collection consisting of over 7,000 antiquities from different parts of the Islamic world can be found here.
+These range from jewelry and handwritten Qurans from Persia dating back as far as the 13th century, to household items belonging to the Ottoman empire and large scale models of famous mosques worldwide.

-The museum’s expansive collection is housed in an equally impressive, well-lit and spacious building that qualifies as an attraction in itself, with its magnificent imported tiles and gracefully-decorated cupolas.
+The museum’s expansive assemblage is housed in an equally impressive, well-lit and spacious building which qualifies as an attraction in itself, with its magnificent imported tiles and gracefully-decorated cupolas.

 The building has four levels; museum expositions are situated on the upper levels whereas a restaurant, book store and souvenir shop occupy the lower floors.